-This scene picks up with Milburn and Fifield in a tunnel after they left the other group.
+This scene picks up with Milburn and Fifield in a tunnel after they leave the other group.
 They discover some skin on the ground which Milburn picks up.
-Presumably this is the skin from the Hammerpede creatures.
+Presumably, this is the skin from the Hammerpede creatures.

 We’re Not Alone Anymore [1:22]

 Shaw is telling the Prometheus crew a story about how the world came to be.
 She says she has spent her whole life looking for what they have found today and that they aren’t alone anymore.
 What follows is some remarks from Holloway who says he isn’t happy that all the creatures are dead.

 Strange Bedfellows [2:57]

 The scene shows Shaw in her room watching a video of the Engineers that were seen in the holograms.
 Holloway then enters her room who is really drunk.
 They talk about the video and theorize what might have happened to the creatures.
 What they were running away from in the first place.
 Then Shaw mentions the head they just inspected and why it might have exploded.
 Holloway is still upset because he was hoping to find more on the planet.
 Holloway then asks why Shaw came here.
 He remarks that she came here to ask God why they took her mother and father, and Shaw slaps him.
 She tries to run but Holloway grabs her.
 She’s still struggling and then they start kissing and are about to have sex.